 Mobile Food Premises (Food Trucks) in Kaikoura

 - For advice on operating a mobile food premise, please contact: For information on legislative requirements regarding mobile shops and Market/Event stall applications please see the My Food Safety Rules website for the food rules that apply to your business.
-If you have further questions please contact our Environmental Health Officers.
+If you have further questions please contact us.

 - You can find information and applications on our Public Places Bylaw here.
 A food truck operator needs to comply with the Public Places Bylaw and any other legislation.
 You should apply for a public place trader licence if you wish to trade in a public place or street that is under council control.
 For advice on public place trading contact our planning team on email@example.com.